 Encourage your team by dedicating hours to volunteering, it’s also good for morale and team building.

-Make sure you are following ethical labour practices within your own business.
+Make sure you are following ethical labor practices within your own business.

 Easy ways to do this would be a paperless environment, recycling programs, eco-friendly lighting and plumbing, carpooling, etc.

-Team up with compatible organisations to supercharge your fundraising efforts.
+Team up with compatible organizations to supercharge your fundraising efforts.